-- Annual reporting of juveniles securely held is required. - Site visits to these facilities is required (all should be monitored onsite at least once every 3 years, typically on the same schedule as the respective juvenile detention facility).
+- Annual reporting of juveniles securely held is required. - Site visits to these facilities is required (all should be monitored onsite per the 3 year timetable, typically on the same schedule as the respective juvenile detention facility).

-State Department of Juvenile Rehabilitation Administration (JRA) Facilities
+State Department of Juvenile Justice and Rehabilitation Administration (JJRA) Facilities

-Juvenile Rehabilitation Administration state facilities that are secure, i.e., Echo Glen Children's Center, Naselle Youth Camp, Green Hill Training School, and the Basic Training Camp, can hold the same types of juveniles as a juvenile detention facility.
+Juvenile Justice and Rehabilitation Administration state facilities that are secure (Echo Glen Children's Center, Naselle Youth Camp, Green Hill Training School, and the Basic Training Camp) can hold the same types of juveniles as a juvenile detention facility.
 Given Washington law, the parallel only matters with adjudicated delinquent offenders sentenced to more than 30 days.

-Sentenced delinquent offenders, convicted of any offense, can be placed in a secure JRA facility.
-Juveniles convicted as an adult (remands) can also be placed in a secure JRA facility until they have reached the maximum age of extended juvenile jurisdiction, up to age 21 years (determination made in August 2008 memo from the Administrator of OJJDP).
-This is consistent with Washington State's statutory provision for the transfer of offenders from DOC to JRA per the Youthful Offender Program (RCW 72.01.410), consistent with the federal determination, and allows the transfer of remanded juveniles from DOC to JRA up to the age of 21 years.
+Sentenced delinquent offenders, convicted of any offense, can be placed in a secure JJRA facility.
+Juveniles convicted as an adult (remands) can also be placed in a secure JJRA facility until they have reached the maximum age of extended juvenile jurisdiction, up to age 21 years (determination made in August 2008 memo from the Administrator of OJJDP).
+This is consistent with Washington State's statutory provision for the transfer of offenders from DOC to JJRA per the Youthful Offender Program (RCW 72.01.410), consistent with the federal determination, and allows the transfer of remanded juveniles from DOC to JJRA up to the age of 21 years.

 Youth convicted as delinquent offenders are still considered delinquent offenders, up to age 21 years.
-They may be transferred to DOC and returned to JRA.
-The requirements for separation of adults and juveniles does not apply in either a DOC facility or a JRA facility, if they are over the age of 18.
+They may be transferred to DOC and returned to JJRA.
+The requirements for separation of adults and juveniles does not apply in either a DOC facility or a JJRA facility, if they are over the age of 18.
 The separation requirements do apply to transfers to DOC of juvenile delinquent offenders under the age of 18.
+(The PREA final standards would also apply to youthful inmates (remanded juveniles), as described on pages 10-11.)